LaurinMeier/Stormworks-Radar-Documentation/documentation.md

 ## noise: <a name="noise"></a>

-New radar targets experience noise, wich is a random offset from its true position, and updated every tick.
+New radar targets experience noise, wich is a random offset from thier true position, and is updated every tick.
 It is split up into angular noise, and distance noise.

 **angular nosie:** ±0.001 turns